 The excavated materials have been identified and are excavated from different worksites in the Parisian region.
 Continuous production can therefore be ensured.

 Tiles made from excavated clay are fired at around 1040°.
 The clay is mixed with small pieces of bricks, or sand.
-The clay body is entirely made from waste materials from Paris Region.
+The clay body is entirely made from waste materials from the Paris region.
 The glazes of these tiles can contain between 10% and 80% of construction waste or excavated materials.

 Stoneware and porcelain are types of ceramic that are fired at around 1260°.
 Glazes for stoneware or porcelain can entirely be made with excavated materials, such as sand, marl and limestone.
-These glazes make single- firing easier, which means that the product is fired once instead of twice.
+These glazes make single-firing easier, which means that the product is fired once instead of twice.
 Moreover, it is possible to re-glaze second-hand stoneware tiles.

 Information submitted by the maker and edited by the Future Materials Bank.

-Clay, marl, limestone, sand, chalk, coal ash, brick, granite.
+Clay, marl, limestone, sand, chalk, coal ash, brick, granite

 Pavillon de l'Arsenal, ECT, Cycle Terre, Placo Saint-Gobain, Myriam Duc (physicist at University Gustave-Eiffel), the ceramic department of the University Duperré